 - Use high-quality images.
 This way, you show users your respect and willingness to provide the best content.

 - Use pictures and illustrations that speak for your brand personality.
-Using on-point images doesn't mean you cannot be creative.
+Using on-point images doesn’t mean you cannot be creative.
 When choosing pictures, make sure they evoke the emotions and mood you aim to create.
+Don’t hesitate to use creativity in selecting and integrating images to visually communicate your brand’s identity.

 5. Leverage readable fonts